Unidata/HurricaneTracker/README.md

 ```
 git clone https://github.com/Unidata/HurricaneTracker
 ```

+The git command will create a directory named HurricaneTracker containing the notebook and supporting files under the current directory.

 Once you have the notebook files, you will need to install a number of Python packages.
 The easiest way to install these packages is via the conda package manager which you can download for free [here](https://store.continuum.io/cshop/anaconda/).